MiSTer-devel/Downloader_MiSTer/docs/custom-databases.md

     },
 ```

-Additionally, users can define option values affecting only a concrete database.
+Additionally, users can define option values affecting only a specific database.
 They will do it like this:

 ```ini
 [your_section_id]